Skip to main content

 tip

 Audio-reactive Effects look best with music that has clear dynamics — strong beats, distinct bass lines, or sharp transients.
 They are especially effective on Clips with darker backgrounds where the glow and pulse stand out.
+Note that audio-reactive Effects respond to the audio playing within Visibox — Clip audio, Song audio, or the master output — not to external system audio or input devices.

 The Effects Editor